kfogel/mailaprop/README.md

-Mailaprop will never delay your typing, but the first time you type a single letter or a very short string, it may take a few seconds after you pause for the autofill list to come up the first time.
+Mailaprop will never delay your typing, but the first time you type a single letter or a very short string, it may take a few seconds after you pause for the autofill list to come up.
 Don't
-worry: the next time you type that same short string, the list will come up much faster (note to programmers: mailaprop does memoization).
+worry: the next time you type that same short string, the list will come up much faster (note to programmers: mailaprop uses memoization).
 Once you've been composing emails in an Emacs session for a while, mailaprop will learn most of the common short strings and things will get quite speedy.
 Someday I might make it remember those strings